TaurusOlson/fntools/README.md

 # fntools

----

 [![Documentation Status](https://readthedocs.org/projects/fntools/badge/?version=master)](https://readthedocs.org/projects/fntools/?badge=master)

-Functional programming tools for data processing.
+**fntools** provides functional programming tools for data processing.
 This module is a set of functions that I needed in my work and found useful.

-## Inpsirations
+## Inspirations

 * The excellent [toolz][toolz] by [Matthew Rocklin][mrocklin]
 * [A pratical introduction to functional programming][functional_programming] by [Mary Rose Cook][maryrosecook]